sagemath/trac_to_gh/Issue 2892.md

 # Issue 2892: notebook -- traceback shrinking/expanding in the notebook is broken in an obscure case

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/2892

 Original creator: was